gvwilson/sdxpy/src/vm/index.md

 Notice that the VM's constructor calls `initialize` with an empty array (i.e., a program with no instructions) to do initial setup.
-If an object has a method to reset or re-initialize itself, having its constructor use that method is a way to avoid duplicating code.
+If an object has a method to reset or reinitialize itself, having its constructor use that method is a way to avoid duplicating code.
 {: .continue}